Museum of Communication Bern: Philately

 The Museum of Communication has one of the largest collections of stamps worldwide.
 It comprises some three million postage stamps and has been part of the museum's core holdings since the foundation was first established.
 It includes a valuable collection of Swiss postage stamps such as the Zürich 4 and Zürich 6, the Double Geneva and the Basel Dove.
 The collection mainly contains all postage stamps issued in Switzerland since they were first introduced in 1843.
 There is also a representative selection of stamps from all over the world.
 In 1874 the World Postal Union was established in Bern.
 Its purpose was to coordinate the postal communication between different countries.
 The postage stamps provided to the World Postal Union by its member states, which now number 192, are also part of the museum's philately collection.

-Other specimens include drafts of stamps, die proofs, objects related to the production of stamps, mail and collectors’ items.
+Other specimens include drafts of stamps, die proofs, objects related to the production of stamps, mail and collector's items.